 Though most CFD brokers do offer at least some commodities, IG offers a more diverse list than most.
 Agricultural commodities, for example, are less often included than precious metals.
 For traders who plan to work heavily with commodities, therefore, IG is a leading option.

 Like almost all brokers including Saxo Capital Markets, IG provides considerable offerings in the Forex, or foreign exchange, category.
 Traders working in this market trade on the comparative value of pairs of international currencies.
 Since fluctuations are always occurring between the currencies of the world, there is always money to be made in Forex.
-Some of the currency pairs available on IG are:
+Some currency pairs available on IG are:

 Keep in mind when selecting currency pairs to trade that not all of them work in the same ways.
 More stable world reserve currencies, like the USD and the GBP, tend to be less volatile, leading to less risk in trades but also lower potential rewards.
 Highly volatile currencies, like the JPY, offer larger profits, but can also be quite risky under certain conditions.
 The best pairs for you when CFD trading in Australia will depend on your risk tolerance level and personal trading style.